Date: Thursday 10th (session 1) and Tuesday 29th (session 2) September 2020

-Since 2011, four Member States - France, Germany, the Netherlands and the United Kingdom, known as the "4MS" for "Member States", joined by Denmark in 2019 - have been working on the harmonization of testing and its requirements.
-Their work has been taken into account in the recast of the Drinking Water Directive; the final version of which is expected to be published this summer.
+Since 2011, four Member States - France, Germany, the Netherlands and the United Kingdom, known as the "4MS" for "Member States"and then "4MS-Initiative" (4MSI) following the arrival of Denmark in 2019 - have been working on the harmonization of testing and its requirements.
+Their work has been taken into account in the recast of the Drinking Water Directive; the final version of which is expected to be published towards the end of 2020.

 HYDREOS, on behalf of France Water Team, is organizing a workshop which will present the implications of the Drinking Water Directive revision, at European level, for materials and products in contact with water.
 The event will be the opportunity to exchange on future regulatory developments with the various stakeholders, including representatives of the 4 MS. The water industry will present the challenges in terms of competitiveness and innovation as well as their expectations regarding regulations.
 The event will end with a session focusing on the situation in France.